Octoberfest7/Inline-Execute-PE/README.md

 3. pebroadcast

 ### peload
 peload is the beginning of Inline-Execute-PE.
 This command is used to load a PE into Beacon memory.
-It peforms the following major actions:
+It performs the following major actions:

 1. Sends the specified PE over the network to Beacon
 2. Creates a structure in Beacon memory to hold various pointers and handles required by Inline-Execute-PE throughout it's lifecycle